 The truth is, it’s not something I like doing.
-No one is going to pat you on the back and say “Great job sitting.”
-It’s not exciting or fulfilling to wait.
-And, waiting doesn’t get you anywhere… or does it?
+No one is going to pat you on the back and say “Great job sitting still!”
+It’s not exciting, or fulfilling to wait.
+And, besides, waiting doesn’t get you anywhere… or does it?

+Becoming quiet changes us.
 By waiting, we are forced to be, rather than do.
 Without the chaos of constant movement, we begin to center on Him alone.
-We start to rely on God for acknowledgement, not on our accomplishments.
+We begin to recognize his sovereignty, and we start to rely on God for acknowledgement, rather than our accomplishments.

 There in the solitude we are refreshed and strengthened.
 We become intimate with God and more dependent on Him to fill us.

 I don’t know how long I’ll be in this place of waiting.
 And, I cannot say I understand fully what God is doing.
 What I do know is that He is changing me, and whatever the process, His plans for me are always good.
-(Jeremiah 29:11)

 Jeremiah 29:11 – For I know the plans I have for you, declares the Lord, plans for welfare[a] and not for evil, to give you a future and a hope.